Filter by integration

 The theme directory has a selection of free WordPress themes, which can be accessed through your dashboard.
 To choose a theme, log in to the dashboard and click on Themes under Appearance.

 There is a button above the themes labeled Add New.
 Click on it, then browse the options under Popular or Featured.
 Alternatively, search for your niche in the search bar.
+If you’re running a local service business, you might also explore resources on custom WordPress websites for local service businesses, since a tailored design can help your site look more professional and convert better.

 You can test themes as well.
 When you find one to your taste, click Install under it to download that theme.